By Max Malkovich. Last updated 28th June 2022. Welcome to our guide on making compensation claims against the council.

 - Medical Evidence – With any injury, medical assistance should be sought firstly for health reasons and to make sure you receive the treatment you need, but also so that your injury is documented.
 Medical records serve as proof of your injury and its severity.
 Again, following with the example above, if the injured party went to hospital by ambulance with their neck injury, they may have needed an x-ray and would have seen a doctor who would’ve written up a medical report of the injury diagnosis and its severity, any treatment needed and future prognosis.
 The x-ray result and medical report can be used as evidence of your injury.

 When making a claim against your local council for accident compensation, you need to prove that the injury you sustained was due to an accident caused by the council’s negligence.
 Without proof that the council are liable, you may not be considered to be deserving of the potential compensation award amount.
-With compensation claims for injury, the severity of the injury will be what determines overall the compensation amount paid out and this will depend on the type of injury sustained.
+With compensation claims for an injury, the severity of the injury will be what determines, overall, the compensation amount paid out and this will depend on the type of injury sustained.
 Some of the most common injuries to occur due to the negligence of the council are:

 - Slip, trip and fall injuries – These may include arm, leg, hip and foot injuries for example that may be the result of a poorly maintained path, or maybe inadequately signed dangers of maintenance work taking place.
 Claim against council pavement problems are very common.

 - Injuries whilst at work – Injuries sustained whilst working for the council among many things may include back injuries due to carrying something too heavy, or because of poor equipment training.
 A lack of training for health and safety purposes can be considered as being negligent of the rules and regulations set out in the Health and Safety at Work Act.

 - Road accidents – Injuries such as whiplash caused due to potholes in the road or due to malfunctioning traffic lights causing collisions are just some of the examples.